MakennaP/MakennaP/README.md

-- 👋 Hi, I’m @HaileyM
+- 👋 Hi, I’m @MakennaP
 - 👀 I’m interested in CODING
 - 🌱 I’m currently learning FRENCH
 - 💞️ I’m looking to collaborate on PROGRAMMING
-- 📫 How to reach me haileympopp@gmail.com
+- 📫 How to reach me makennahpopp@gmail.com

 <!---
 MakennaP/MakennaP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.